anthonycaccese/art-book-next-es/README.md

 The artwork used on the system view can be customized with your own images.

+- Create your custom artwork using one of the masks i've supplied in this theme's resources directory [here](https://github.com/anthonycaccese/art-book-next-es/tree/main/resources/customizations).
+I have tried to include a mask that should work in all major image editing programs.
+- Export each custom image as a transparent png.
 - Create a folder in the path you created above called `artwork`
-- Upload your custom background images to that folder
+- Upload your custom images to that folder
 - They can be named:
-    - _default.jpg
     - _default.png
-    - ${system.theme}.jpg
     - ${system.theme}.png
 - The theme will look them them up in that order.
 If a given image is not found in your folder then the the images from the theme will be used as a fallback.
 This allows you to customize only the images you want and still have images displayed for all systems.
-- `_default.jpg/png` can be used for creating a single image that is used for all systems OR a fallback for systems that you did not create a custom image for (if you don't want to use the fallback that already exists in the theme)
+- `_default.png` can be used for creating a single image that is used for all systems OR a fallback for systems that you did not create a custom image for (if you don't want to use the fallback that already exists in the theme)
-- `${system.theme}.jpg/png` should be named for the system you are looking to override.
-For example if you wanted to override the artwork for `snes` you would create an image called `snes.jpg` or `snes.png` in the backgrounds folder
+- `${system.theme}.png` should be named for the system you are looking to override.
+For example if you wanted to override the artwork for `snes` you would create an image called `snes.png` in the artwork folder.
-- once your images are in place you turn on custom images by changing the `System Artwork` setting to `Custom`
+- Once your images are in place you turn on custom images by changing the `System Artwork` setting to `Custom`

-To create the `centered` artwork that matches the mask used in the theme you can use the `system-art-mask` files I supply in the theme's resources directory [here](https://github.com/anthonycaccese/art-book-next-es/tree/main/resources/customizations).
-I have tried to include a mask that should work in each major editing program.

 If you create a set of images that you would like to share with the community please let me know about it [here](https://retropie.org.uk/forum/topic/33010/theme-art-book-next)